 Halito!

-Greetings!
-I am an Assistant Teaching Professor of Philosophy in the Department of Philosophy and Religion at Northeastern University, in Boston, Massachusetts.
-I am also a philosophy instructor for the Clemente Course in the Humanities, in Brockton, Massachusetts.
-I received my Ph.D in philosophy from Boston University in September of 2019.
-Before that, I received by M.A. in philosophy from Georgia State University, in 2012, and my B.A. in History from Winona State University, in 2009.
+I am an Assistant Teaching Professor in the Department of Philosophy and Religion at Northeastern University.
+I am also the Associate Director for the Humanities Center at Northeastern University.
+I received my Ph.D in philosophy from Boston University in 2019.
+I received my M.A in philosophy from Georgia State University in 2012, and my B.A. in History from Winona State University in 2009.

 Outside of philosophy, I spend time listening to and writing about music, attending shows, watching movies, and connecting with friends and loved ones.
-I’m a proud Minnesota native and an enrolled member of the Choctaw Nation of Oklahoma
+I’m an enrolled member of the Choctaw Nation of Oklahoma

 For more on my work as a teacher and researcher, check out my CV, along with my Research and Teaching.
 For more on what I’m watching or listening to, click Here.